-- 19.1 The School ensures that guidance and training is arranged on induction and in staff meetings annually so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 19.2 A written record of guidance and training is recorded as well as being minuted in a whole-school staff meeting.
+- 19.1 The School ensures that guidance and training is arranged on induction and in staff meetings annually so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 19.2 The level and frequency of training depends on the role of the individual member of staff. - 19.3 The School maintains written records of all staff training.